MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

 2. Don't worry about downloading relevant package from nuget.
 3. Defining constant will automatically download the relevant package for you.

-# UPDATE Controller class: 4th Type TInDTO included.
+## UPDATE8 Controller class: 4th Type TInDTO included.

  So now it is Controller<TOutDTO, TModel, TID, TInDTO>

 We can define different DTOs for Out (GET calls) and IN (POST, PUT calls).
 We can still use any DTO for the both IN and OUT though.

-# UPDATE Converted DBContext to non-generic
+## UPDATE9 Converted DBContext to non-generic

 This is to allow single DBContext to hold multiple model sets..

-# UPDATE Support for Query-Only-Controllers and Keyless models is added.
+## UPDATE10 Support for Query-Only-Controllers and Keyless models is added.

 It is now possible to create separate controller for command and query purposes.

 Use constant MODEL_NONREADABLE: this will create Command-only controller.
 Then for the same model, call AddQueryModel() method, this will create Query-only controller.

-# UPDATE Abstract Models for common primary key type: int, long, Guid, enum are added.
+## UPDATE11 Abstract Models for common primary key type: int, long, Guid, enum are added.

-# UPDATE Adopted: CQRS pattern.
+## UPDATE12 Adopted: CQRS pattern.

+ADOPTED CQRS pattern
+Adopted Command and Query Segregation pattern.
+The follwing interfaces were created and the solution was re-designed around them.
+For Query Part:
+IQuery\<TModel\>
+IQuery\<TOutDTO, TModel, TID\>

+For Command Part:
+ICommand\<TID, TModel\>
+ICommand\<TOutDTO, TModel, TID\>